aleksihyttinen/kotlin-weather-app/README.md

 Current location by GPS
 Location by city name

+#TODO
+Add button to fecth current location
+Change location from lastLocation to currentLocation on Google location services
+to fix being unable to fetch location on first launch.

 # Installation
-Download the project and launch through Android Studio
+Download the project, get an API-key from https://openweathermap.org/ and add it to the required urls ({INSERT API KEY HERE}) and launch through Android Studio.

 # Author
 Aleksi Hyttinen